-The result of a successful call to the getInstance()function call shall provide the identifier of the instance and the group_id that is assigned or created for this new instance, if one was requested.
+The result of a successful call to the getInstance()function shall provide the identifier of the instance and the group_id that is assigned or created for this new instance, if one was requested.
 The default behavior is that the decoder instance does not belong to any already established group but is assigned to a newly created group.

-Several decoder instances belonging to a same group means that the VDE treats those instances collectively such that the decoding statuses of those instances progress in synchrony and not in competition against each other.
-As a consequence, the VDE will also ensure synchronized output writing operation, possibly into an aggregate buffer.
+Several decoder instances belonging to the same group means that the VDE treats those instances collectively such that the decoding statuses of those instances progress in synchrony and not in competition against each other.
+As a consequence, the VDE will also ensure synchronized output writing operations, possibly into an aggregate buffer.
 There are no conditions for two video decoder instances to be in the same group.
+In other words, decoder instances may belong to the same group even if their respective components are different.

 setConfig()